AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-envphp.md

 ## crypt

-Magento uses an encryption key to protect passwords and other sensitive data.
-This key is generated during the Magento installation process.
+Commerce uses an encryption key to protect passwords and other sensitive data.
+This key is generated during the installation process.

 ```conf
 'crypt' => [